kora-projects/kora-docs/mkdocs/docs/en/documentation/config.md

 Module is responsible for mapping the values of configuration files to classes in Kora and then using them for application settings.

+For a step-by-step walkthrough before the reference details, see [HOCON Configuration](../guides/config-hocon.md) and [YAML Configuration](../guides/config-yaml.md).

 ## HOCON { #hocon }

 Support for [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) is implemented with [Typesafe Config](https://github.com/lightbend/config).